 What makes our technology outstanding?

-About our technology
+About our technology and nir spectroscopy

 Our technology on the other hand is designed and optimized for everyday life applications.
 With us visible (VIS) and NIR spectroscopy becomes a small, lightweight, low-cost, robust and customizable solution, while at the same time being fast.
 That allows transforming the lab technology to a widespread mass market tool.

 First, let’s have a look how spectroscopy in general works: